-Important Dates for the Fairbankes family
+Early History of the Fairbankes family

 This web page shows only a small excerpt of our Fairbankes research.
 Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fairbankes History in all our PDF Extended History products and printed products wherever possible.